-- From the Burmese word “No-ka” meaning – ‘people with pierced earlobes‘.
+- From the Burmese word “NAKA” meaning – ‘people with pierced earlobes‘:

-- Some refute this theory since Nagas are not associated with snake worship or any snake related traditions.
+- However, some refute this theory since Nagas are not associated with snake worship or any snake related traditions.

 - According to Captain J. Butler, the term ‘Naga’ is derived from the Bengali word ‘Nangla’ or the Hindustani word ‘Nanga’, meaning naked, crude and barbarous (Butler:1847).